m-spangenberg/exercises_databases/README.md

 ### Integrity Constraints

 Above we have created three tables.
 Each column has a name, a key if you will, and a datatype associated with that column.
-The datatype is what is called an `Integrity Constraint`, as the DBMS enforces what types of data are permissable for each column ensuring the integrity of the model.
+The datatype is what is called an `Integrity Constraint`, as the DBMS enforces what types of data are permissible for each column ensuring the integrity of the model.

 ### Primary Key Constraints